syntaxfm/website/shows/094 - Potluck.md

 ## React in Action - Sponsor

 [React in Action by Mark Thomas from Manning Publications](https://www.manning.com/books/react-in-action) is a great way to learn React.
 It's a clearly written, example-rich book, introducing front-end developers to the React framework and related tools.
 Not everyone likes learning from a video.
 If that's you, [React In Action](https://www.manning.com/books/react-in-action) is a great book that covers everything you need to know.
+Also be sure to check out this page for [40% off all manning books and videos](http://deals.manning.com/webdev/).

 ## Show Notes